Ball's Bluff Battlefield Expansion Project

 View the complete project timeline (PDF).
 Read the approved Ball's Bluff Battlefield National Historic Landmark expansion nomination (PDF).
 (The posted version is redacted to protect sensitive archaeological site information referenced in the nomination.)

 In late October of 1861, a small scouting party of Federal troops crossed the Potomac River seeking information about Confederate camps near Leesburg.
 Through a series of errors and mistakes, this small scouting mission developed into a serious battle in which many hundreds of soldiers were wounded, captured or died.
 The losses were particularly dire for the Federal side, which was unable to retreat across the swollen Potomac.
 A U.S. Senator, Edward Baker, was killed in the battle.
 The U.S. Congress, reacting to the disastrous outcome so close to Washington, D.C., established the Joint Committee on the Conduct of the War which significantly affected the entire course of the terrible war.

-For more information about the expansion, contact the Department of Planning and Zoning at 703-777-0246 or by email.
+For more information about the expansion, email the Department of Planning and Zoning or call 703-777-0246.